WebAssembly/tool-conventions/DynamicLinking.md

 ### Relocations

-WebAssembly dynamic libraies do not require relocations in the code section.
+WebAssembly dynamic libraries do not require relocations in the code section.
-This allows for streaming complication and better code sharing, and reduces the complexity of the dynamic linker.
-This is acheived by referencing external symbols via WebAssembly imports.
+This allows for streaming compilation and better code sharing, and reduces the complexity of the dynamic linker.
+This is achieved by referencing external symbols via WebAssembly imports.
 However relocation with the data segments may still be required.
 For example, if the address of an external symbol is stored in static data.
 In this case the dynamic library must generate code to apply